New to the Alert Program®?

 - Or adults might use the words, “high alert, low alert, and just right for _________” (fill in the blank for any activity.
 For example, are you in an optimal state right now while reading this webpage?
 If so, you could say, “I’m just right for reading.”)

-But what if the child doesn’t talk at all or the engine analogy is too abstract?
+But what if the individual doesn’t talk at all or the engine analogy is too abstract?

-To learn more about how to be “detectives” and support self-regulation in homes, schools, therapy clinics, and other settings, check out our Alert Program® Online Course.
+To learn more about how to be a “detective” and how to support self-regulation in homes, schools, therapy clinics, and other settings, check out our Alert Program® Online Course.
+To learn more about how important self-regulation is to all of us and how to become better observers and supporters of ourselves and others, check out Your Best Self Online Course.
 And to learn about low-budget activities to support self-regulation, even when children can’t talk about or use the engine analogy, check out the Take Five! book.

 Can I use the Alert Program® with an individual who has autism?

-For children on the spectrum who are at a more basic level of communicating and interacting, we would not expect them to be independent in self-regulation.
-They will need the adults in their life to understand what types of self-regulation strategies will support their regulation.
+Some children and adult clients on the spectrum, who are at a more basic level of communicating and interacting, will need the adults in their lives to understand what types of self-regulation strategies will support their regulation.

 For example, after a teacher learns the Alert Program® information, she may offer the child two choices when he comes in from the bus at the beginning of the school day.
 Upon entering the classroom, she may observe that the child’s engine is not in an optimal state for learning.
 She might think, “Hmmm, his engine looks high after the bus ride.”
 Rather than ask the child about his engine level, she would just offer a self-regulation strategy and say, “Let’s get ready for circle time.
 Would you like to help me carry this box of books or push the basket of blocks to our circle area?”
 In this way, the child gets the heavy muscle work he needs to help his engine get in a just right place for listening at circle time (but he is not talking about his engine.
 The adult is guiding his self-regulation choices).

 You can find more heavy work and other simple, practical activities in the Take Five! book.
-And you can learn how to adapt the program for a variety of ages, populations, and settings in our Alert Program® Online Course.
+And you can learn how to adapt the program for a variety of ages, populations, and settings in our full Alert Program® Online Course.
+Or you may find it helpful to learn how to support an individual with autism by learning how to set up your own nervous system for success, how to insert self-regulation strategies throughout the day, and how to be a better observer of yourself and other’s nervous system by viewing Your Best Self Online Course.

-Is there evidence that the Alert Program® concepts work?
+What evidence is there that the Alert Program® concepts work?

 Yes.
 We compiled an extensive list of research specific to the program and articles supporting self-regulation strategies (this list is updated regularly).
 Please review the “Alert Program® Literature and Research” document to learn more.